-In the area of business and public service, from 1978 to 1981, Miller was chairman of the Board of Economic Impact.
+In the area of business and public service, from 1978 to 1981, Miller was chairman of the Board of Economic Impact Analysis.
 From 1988 to 2002, Miller was counselor to Citizens for a Sound Economy, and from 2002 to 2006 he served as chairman of the CapAnalysis Group.
-Presently, he serves on the boards of a number of foundations and enterprises, including the International Tax and Investment Center, Washington Mutual, and the US Postal Service.
+Presently, he serves on the boards of a number of foundations and enterprises, including the International Tax and Investment Center, Washington Mutual Investors, and has been nominated for a second term on the Board of Governors of the US Postal Service.

 Among his many publications are Monopoly Politics (Hoover Institution Press, 1999), Fix the Budget!: Urgings of an "Abominable No-Man" (Hoover Institution Press, 1994); Public Choice and Regulation: A View from inside the Federal Trade Commission, coedited with Robert J. Mackay and Bruce Yandle (Hoover Institution Press, 1987); Reforming Regulation, coedited with Timothy Clark and Marvin Kosters (American Enterprise Institute, 1980); and Economic Regulation of Domestic Air Transport: Theory and Policy (Brookings Institution, 1974).